-Generally speaking, do not make your bridge larger in any direction than it absolutely needs to be to support itself.
-If you have to span 12 inches, don’t make your bridge 15 inches long but max out at 13 inches.
+Generally speaking, do not make your bridge larger in any direction than it needs to be to support itself.
+If you have to span 12 inches, don’t make your bridge 15 inches long.
+That is too much extra.
+Instead, max out at 13 inches.
 1/2 inch on each side will be plenty to support the bridge.
 Any more will simply add extra weight without providing more strength, which will reduce the efficiency of the bridge.

 The point (or points) where your bridge will be loaded is a key detail which will affect how you design the bridge.
 Since the purpose of a bridge design is simply to transfer the load from the loading point to the ground, the structure of the bridge can change significantly depending on this one detail.
 Is your bridge loaded from the top or the bottom?
 Are you using a bucket full of sand, placing weights or books on top of the bridge, or trying to stand on the bridge yourself?

-Once you have defined and understand the goals and constraints, you are ready to go into force/load transfer ideas which is the essence of bridge design.
+Once you have defined and understand the goals and restrictions, you are ready to go on.
+Next up is the fun stuff, bridge types and truss designs.

-Bridge design is such a big topic, I’ve decided to break it down into smaller sections and will send you to multiple pages on my website.
+Bridge design is a big topic.
+I’ve decided to break it down into smaller sections and will send you to several other pages on my website.
 Here is an intro:

 I highly recommend you check out the Examples on my website to see what other ideas have been tried and what you can learn from them.

 Sometimes, in this competition, we learned not to use common bridge designs.
 In fact, our designs started looking nothing like traditional bridges.
-Our goal was often to build the absolute lightest bridge that could hold a specified amount of weight.
-This goal, combined with the given rules, got us thinking about maximum efficiency in a structure, and we started thinking outside the box.
-We tailored every part of the bridge to exactly fit how the bridge was going to be loaded.
+Our goal was often to build the lightest bridge that could hold a specified amount of weight.
+This goal, combined with the given rules, got us thinking outside the box.
+We custom designed every part of the bridge to exactly fit how the bridge was going to be loaded.